hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates.md

 * Be sure to also ask for enough memory in your `bsub` command.
 * Change the paths for output to the directories that are relevant to you

-> _NOTE: For the paths and directories we are using `/n/scratch2`.
+> NOTE 1: For the paths and directories we are using `/n/scratch2`.
 This script generates fairly large intermediate files which can quickly fill up your home directory.
-To avoid this please make use of the scratch space and once the analysis is complete move over only the relevant files._
+To avoid this please make use of the scratch space and once the analysis is complete move over only the relevant files.

+> NOTE 2: To run the script below you will have to replace every instance of `mm573` with your account name.

 ```bash
 #!/bin/sh